IsarNejad/cross_dataset_toxicity/README.md

+# A pruned version of the Wiki-toxicity dataset

 This repository presents the code and data discussed in the following publication:

 Isar Nejadgholi and Svetlana Kiritchenko (2020) On Cross-Dataset Generalization in Automatic Detection of Online Abuse - WOAH2020 Shared Exploration: Bias and Unfairness in the Detection of Online Abuse (also availabel at https://arxiv.org/abs/2010.07414)